botter-live/botter.live-Android/README.md

 ## Custom User Attributes (Optional)

-If you want to pass custom user attributes to BOTTER SDK instead of showing start forum or along with this forum then you can use the `UserAttributes.Builder()` class to create and pass your custom attributes to the SDK through the `Botter.client()` like below :
+If you want to pass custom user attributes to BOTTER SDK instead of showing start form or along with this form then you can use the `UserAttributes.Builder()` class to create and pass your custom attributes to the SDK through the `Botter.client()` like below :

 ```
 UserAttributes userAttributes = new UserAttributes.Builder()